Heavy metals include compounds such as mercury, lead, or cadmium.

 Many heavy metals, including lead, cadmium, and methylmercury, can affect the development of the immune system (Holladay 1999).
 Some additional metals, including lead and gold, have also been found to exacerbate autoimmunity in animals.
 Perhaps these contaminants contribute to a dysfunctional immune system, leading to an improper response to an infection, and resulting in autoimmune disease (Dietert et al. 2010).

 Mercury was found to activate the immune system and delay diabetes in NOD (non-obese diabetic) mice (Brenden et al. 2001), which are one of the lab animals used to model autoimmune diabetes.
 However, most interventions-- 195 of them so far-- delay or prevent disease in NOD mice, including some that have not shown the same effect in humans.
-This is one reason many researchers question the usefulness of NOD mice (Roep and Atkinson 2004) (discussed further on the of mice and men page).
+This is one reason many researchers question the usefulness of NOD mice (Roep and Atkinson 2004) (discussed further on the of mice, dogs, and men page).

 Exposure to mercury can induce autoimmunity as well as worsen ongoing cases in some strains of mice genetically susceptible to autoimmunity (Hemdan et al. 2007).
 Mercury has also been shown to induce autoimmunity even in mice that are not genetically susceptible to autoimmunity (Abedi-Valugerdi 2009).
 The effects of mercury in part depend on the type of mercury.
 Inorganic mercury, for example, can induce autoimmunity in genetically susceptible mice, similar to the effect of the vaccine preservative thimerosal.
 Organic mercury leads first to immunosuppression and then to autoimmunity in these mice (Havarinasab and Hultman 2005).
 McCabe et al. (2003) describe a mechanism by which inorganic mercury affects the immune system and thereby could contribute to autoimmune disease, by interfering with apoptosis (programmed cell death) processes.